simonmichael/hledger/MANUAL.markdown

 You can specify a commodity's unit price or exchange rate, in terms of another commodity.
-To set the price for a single posting's amount, write `@ PRICE` after the amount, where PRICE is another amount in a different
+To set the price for a single posting's amount, write `@ UNITPRICE` after the amount, where UNITPRICE is the per-unit price in a different commodity:
-commodity:

     2009/1/2
      assets:cash:foreign currency       €100 @ $1.35  ; one hundred euros priced at $1.35 each
      assets:cash

+Or, you can write `@@ TOTALPRICE`, which is sometimes more convenient:

+    2009/1/2
+     assets:cash:foreign currency       €100 @@ $135  ; one hundred euros priced at $135 for the lot (equivalent to the above)
+     assets:cash

-Or, you can set the price for a commodity as of a certain date, using a historical price directive as shown here:
+Or, you can set the price for this commodity as of a certain date, using a historical price directive as shown here:

     ; the exchange rate for euro is $1.35 on 2009/1/1 (and thereafter, until a newer price directive is found)